gsanchezm/AutomationTurn/README.md

 6. If you don't see any errors, you are ready to use Java

 ### **4.2 Executing the framework**
-1. Clone (if yu have git installed on your  system) or download as Zip the project in your preferred location from https://github.com/gsanchezm/AutomationTurn.git
+1. Clone (if you have git installed on your  system) or download as Zip the project in your preferred location from https://github.com/gsanchezm/AutomationTurn.git
 2. Go to your project root (AutomationTurn) folder (the _pom_ file must be visible).
 Below you will find the project structure
    - AutomationTun
    - .git
    - drivers (ChomeDriver is stored here)
-   - resources (Test dafa file is on this folder)
+   - resources (Test data file is on this folder)
-   - src (all the code ang logic is there)
+   - src (all the code and logic is there)
    - .gitignore
    - extent-config.xml
    - pom.xml